Office of Student Conduct

 The University may issue a sanction to a student or student organization upon the finding of violation of the Student Code of Conduct.
 Sanctions include, but are not limited to, the following:

-Behavioral Contract—A mutually acceptable agreement between the University and a student or RSO that requires certain behavior by the student or RSO.
+Compliance Agreement—A mutually acceptable agreement between the University and a student or RSO that requires certain behavior by the student or RSO.

 Restitution—A requirement to pay the costs of the replacement or repair of any property damaged or stolen by a student, either by action or failure to act when required to do so.

-Program Participation—A requirement to participate in a specific program, such as a counseling program, a program designed to stimulate good citizenship within the university community, an alcohol or other drug education program, or any other activity that would provide educational outcomes or promote civic responsibility or safety issues.
+Program Participation—A requirement to participate in a specific program, such as a counseling program, a program designed to stimulate good citizenship within the university community, an alcohol or other drug-education program, or any other activity that would provide educational outcomes or promote civic responsibility or safety issues.

 Community Service—A requirement to provide a specific service, such as, but not limited to, the repair or restoration of any property damaged or taken by the student or a specific amount of time spent in service to a non-profit or charitable organization.